Copper is a Powerful Germ Killer

-In 2002 the U.S. Environmental Protection Agency was searching for a way to stop the spread of deadly diseases in hospitals.
-The EPA approved the registration of copper as antimicrobial, officially stating copper is capable of killing harmful, potentially deadly microbes.
-Since then a huge outpouring of research from universities, hospitals, and labs around the world proves that copper kills many viruses and bacteria rapidly on contact.
+The EPA has approved the registration of copper as the first solid antimicrobial officially stating, "copper is capable of killing harmful, potentially deadly microbes."
+Since 2002 a huge outpouring of research from universities, hospitals, and labs around the world have proved copper kills many viruses and bacteria rapidly on contact.

 Copper even kills antibiotic resistant bacteria such as MRSA.
-Hospitals have tested solid copper as a replacement for touch surfaces such as patient bed rails, tray tables, chair arms, doorknobs, faucets, etc. In hospitals tested, hospital-acquired infections dropped dramatically.
+The EPA urged hospitals to use copper for "touch surfaces" such as patient bed rails, tray tables, doorknobs, and faucets.
+In hospitals tested, hospital-acquired infections dropped dramatically.

 These are some of the scientists, among others, whose researched helped inspire the idea for CopperZap